Texas vs. Louisville Predictions & Picks - Women's NCAA Tournament Second Round

 Texas vs. Louisville Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Monday's game that pits the Texas Longhorns (26-9) versus the Louisville Cardinals (24-11) at Moody Center has a projected final score of 71-62 (based on our computer prediction) in favor of Texas, who is favored in this matchup by our model.
-Tipoff is at 7:00 PM ET on March 20.
+Monday's contest features the Texas Longhorns (26-9) and the Louisville Cardinals (24-11) clashing at Moody Center (on March 20) at 7:00 PM ET.
+This matchup, according to our computer prediction, will result in a 71-62 win for Texas.

-The Longhorns are coming off of a 79-40 win against East Carolina in their last game on Saturday.
+The Longhorns are coming off of a 79-40 win over East Carolina in their most recent outing on Saturday.

 Texas vs. Louisville Game Info